raphamorim/off-the-hook/README.md

 #### [`useComponentUnmount`](#usecomponentunmount)

-Dispatch a handler when the component unmount.
 Similar to `componentWillUnmount`.
+Dispatchs a handler when the component will unmount.

 ```jsx
 import React from 'react';